stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 ```

 It fails!
 Easy enough, we could modify the function to return the reversed list this
 time.
-But that will make the first expectation to fail.
+That will make the first expectation to fail.
 As naive as this game seems, it
-illustrates what happens in real live, once you have written larger amounts of code.
+illustrates what happens in real life, once you have written larger amounts of code.

-You can have the task to add new features to your application, so you start refactoring
+You can have the task to add new features to your application.
+So, you start refactoring
-your code, to make your new feature work, but then you unknowingly break some other feature
+your code to make your new feature work but then you unknowingly break some other feature
 you wrote days or even months ago.
-Without specs you'll be lucky if you catch this error
+Without specs, you'll be lucky if you catch this error
 before they hit production.
-But with the right specs, you would have been warned
+You would have been warned about this in a very early stage,
-about this in a very early stage.
+with the right specs.

 Let's implement this function, in a way it makes more sense, to make both expectations
 pass: